AditiJoshi12/Aftokinito/README.md

 - Clone this repository by
 - Download the repository
 - Double click on index.html
-- To run the Priority Based Decision Support System, type streamlit run app.py
+- To run the Priority Based Decision Support System,
+- - cd streamlit
+- - streamlit run app.py